erochest/tardi/README.md

 rg --ignore-case "\\bxxx\\b|\\btodo\\b" docs src tests
 ```

+Or check out the [todo.md](todo.md) file for an unordered list of things I'd like to get to.

 ## Getting Started

 If I haven't scared you off already, there's [a short quick-start tutorial](/docs/getting-started.md).
 I've left myself some notes about what's currently aspirational in there, and it's honestly not as much as I was thinking it might be.